steskey/CIS263-Intro_to_cpp/README.md

   A.  We statically link when we want to run the code on a target system that might not have the libraries we need, or the versions we need.
 This ensures our code can still run.

+  Q.  ***I've heard that instead of include guards we can use the ```#pragma once``` directive to include a file only once.
+Why aren't we using that?***

+  A.  This directive isn't part of the C++ standard (at least not yet).
+It is true that it is implemented by many compilers, but as it isn't standardized we don't know what issues might arise as we use it with different compilers.

   ## Assignment

+### Setup

   Each of these tasks will be illustrated in class as well.